February 6, 2026

 The relationship between high distress rates and low future growth is not a recent phenomenon.
 The historical data, spanning from 2010 through to projections for 2026, illustrates a stable hierarchy of performance that holds across different market cycles.

-• Resilience in Stable Markets: The cohort of markets where fewer than 15% of houses sell at a loss (represented by the green trendline) has historically maintained a positive performance gap relative to the national average.
+The cohort of markets where fewer than 15% of houses sell at a loss has historically maintained a +2.54% positive performance gap relative to the national average.
 Even during broader market downturns, this group tends to retain its value better than high-distress counterparts.

 Statistical Reliability Across Geographies